October 11, 2022 update:

-The CMP project is locked in political and legal battles and has ignited a firestorm of opposition.
-For more on the legal challenges, see below.
-Sixty-five percent of Maine residents oppose CMP. www.nrcm.org/maine environmental-news/statewide-poll-shows-strong-opposition-cmp-corridor.
-Opposition continues to mount, with Town’s along the corridor route even renouncing prior support.
-Natural Resources Council of Maine (NRCM) outlines four reasons why the CMP corridor is a bad deal for Maine. www.nrcm.org/projects/climate/proposed-cmp-transmission-line-bad-deal-maine/
+The CMP project is locked in political and legal battles and has ignited a firestorm of opposition and according to the Natural Resources Council of Maine, 65% of Maine residents oppose the corridor.
+Opposition continues to mount, with towns along the corridor route renouncing prior support.

 False claims about carbon-free energy

-In lock step with Massachusetts Governor Baker and Governor Mills of Maine, Hydro-Quebec is promoting lies that the CMP will deliver “carbon free” electricity to Massachusetts.
+In step with Massachusetts Governor Baker and Governor Mills of Maine, Hydro-Quebec is promoting misinformation that the CMP will deliver “carbon free” electricity to Massachusetts.
 Here’s what NECEC says on its website:

 In the NECEC application to Massachusetts for the CMP contract, most of the information about greenhouse gas emissions is redacted.
 Here’s one example:

 Legal challenges continue to mount for the Maine corridor.
-On May 7, another power producer, Nextera Energy Resources filed a legal appeal of the permit issued by the Maine Public Utilities Commission.
-Nextera claims in part that the PUC failed adequately consider alternatives to the 145-mile power corridor, and the PUC’s conclusion that the power line will provide benefits to Maine was not supported by substantial evidence.
-On May 6, 2019 U.S. EPA and Sierra Club wrote comments to the U.S. Army Corps of Engineers that the Clean Water Act and environmental review process for CMP is flawed and needs to start over.
+On May 7, another power producer, NextEra Energy Resources filed a legal appeal of the permit issued by the Maine Public Utilities Commission.
+NextEra claims in part that the PUC failed adequately consider alternatives to the 145-mile power corridor, and the PUC’s conclusion that the power line will provide benefits to Maine was not supported by substantial evidence.
+On May 6, 2019, the U.S. EPA and Sierra Club wrote comments to the U.S. Army Corps of Engineers that the Clean Water Act and environmental review process for CMP are flawed and needs to start over.
 Sierra Club says a full environmental impact statement (EIS) under the National Environmental Policy Act (NEPA) is required before the project can proceed.